A live view of the solar system and planetary positions today

-The zodiac in the app always shows which sign of the zodiac the Sun is in.
+The zodiac in the desktop version always shows which sign of the zodiac the Sun is in.
 However it may not be correctly showing which sign each planet is in.
 "How can that be?" you may ask.
-The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the sun and the outer planets being widely spaced).
+The reason is that the app has a slider control which changes the orbits of the planets from a diagrammatical view (i.e. all the planets in nice neat, equally separated, circular orbits) to a real view (i.e. all the planets in elliptical orbits with all the inner planets squashed in next to the Sun and the outer planets being widely spaced).
 Only when the orbit realism slider is in the real position (against the tick icon) are all the planets definitely shown in the correct sign of the zodiac.
-For info on the app controls, click here.
+For info on the desktop version controls, click here.

 The Zodiac - and "Hey...
 That planet is not in the star constellation shown!"